-One of the first, and most exciting, choices you will make is deciding what species of aquaponics fish you wish to keep.
+One of the first, and most exciting, choices you will make is deciding your choice for the best fish for aquaponics.
 In theory this is almost limitless as it is possible to control just about every aspect of their environment.
 Diet, water quality and temperature can all be carefully controlled.
 Plants don’t really mind what fish you select.
 Fish ammonia is always the primary excretory product and it is this that the biofilters will convert into the necessary plant nutrients.

 Only a relatively small proportion of your aquaponic system is actually devoted to the fish.
 Fish tanks typically represent just 20-30% of the space occupied by the growing plants.
 With fish stocking densities over 25 kg/m3 this can be even smaller.
 If you have limited space then select fish that mature at a small size.
 Stands to reason really!
 Indoor systems tend to be small and need to be attractive.
 A species of tropical fish would be ideal.
 Goldfish would also be more appropriate than koi carp.